HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 In this scenario, a Provider creates a claim and sends it to the Payer.
 The Payer reviews the claim and responds with a request for supporting documentation/attachments using the  CDex Attachment Request Profile.
 The flow diagram for this transaction is shown in Figure 16 below:

-{% include img.html img=" cdex-request-attach-claim-flow.svg" caption=" Figure 16: CDex Request Attachments for Claims Using Attachments Codes" %}
+{% include img.html img="cdex-request-attach-claim-flow.svg" caption=" Figure 16: CDex Request Attachments for Claims Using Attachments Codes" %}

  In addition to the information needed to submit and associate the attachments to the claim successfully, the Payer supplies the following information to complete the adjudication of the claim: